Yash-Takhtani/4th-Dimension-Tracker/README.md

  - There are pillar like blocks inside the case to install the heatset screws.

 # Firmware
+Currently a basic firmware shows the time fetching it from the internet.
+Complete software will be built once I recieve the hardware.

 # Interface & Games
+Its interface will have the following menus
+ - Home - Showing current time with any kind of background you wish
+ - Alarm - It will let you setup alarm time.
+ - Stopwatch
+ - Timer

+It will be having the follwing games
+ - Simon Says
+ - Math quiz
+ - Rapid Tap!
+ - (Any other recomendations?)

 # BOM
 From the Blare kit -